 OAS offers community cycling programs and support for cycling events for a wide range of people with disabilities in a throughout Central Oregon.
 Our staff and volunteers are trained to work with specialized cycling equipment and can support rides with varying degrees of duration or challenge.
 OAS also has trained tandem captains for riders with visual impairments.

-Come join OAS for our community cycling program every Wednesday evening and Saturday morning from June through August at Pine Nursery Park or join us on Tandem Tuesday, every third Tuesday of the month!
-To view the cycling schedule and register in advance, visit our Events Page.
+Come join OAS for one of our community cycling programs, listed below, from June through August!
+To view the cycling schedule and register in advance please visit our Events Page.

 Athlete Registration